The Most Dramatic Wild Card Weekend in NFL History: Records Fall as Chaos Reigns

 Wild Card Weekend 2026 will be remembered as the moment playoff football became something closer to scripted drama than athletic competition.
 Through the first four games of the postseason, not a single contest was decided by more than four points.
 The Bears erased an 18-point deficit.
 The Rams scored with 38 seconds remaining.
 The Bills won on Josh Allen’s first-ever fourth-quarter playoff comeback.
 The 49ers knocked out the defending Super Bowl champions in a game that featured four lead changes in the final quarter alone.
 By Sunday night, the NFL had set records that may never be broken, turning a weekend that typically features blowouts and upsets into the most compelling showcase of competitive football anyone has ever witnessed.

 What made this weekend remarkable wasn’t just the volume of drama but its distribution.
-There was no letdown game sandwiched between classics.
-Every matchup delivered.
+As NFL Network’s Rich Eisen put it, “There was no letdown game sandwiched between classics.
+Every single matchup delivered at the highest level.”
 Fans who worried they might burn out from tension after the first upset found that each subsequent game raised the stakes higher.
 The Rams-Panthers game, which kicked off Saturday afternoon and seemed destined to be the weekend’s appetizer, ended up setting the tone with a finish that had viewers screaming at their televisions.
 By the time Sunday night arrived, the NFL had achieved something unprecedented: a playoff round where every single game was an instant classic.

 The Bears Rewrite Their History

-Chicago’s 18-point comeback against Green Bay ranks as the third-largest fourth-quarter rally in NFL playoff history, trailing only the Bills’ legendary 32-point comeback against the Oilers in 1993 and the Colts’ 28-point surge past the Chiefs in 2014.
+Chicago’s 18-point comeback against Green Bay ranks as the third-largest fourth-quarter rally in NFL playoff history, per Pro Football Reference, trailing only the Bills’ legendary 32-point comeback against the Oilers in 1993 and the Colts’ 28-point surge past the Chiefs in 2014.
 But for Bears fans, the historical context that matters most has nothing to do with generic NFL records.
 This was the franchise’s first playoff victory over Green Bay in 85 years.
 The last time the Bears beat the Packers in a postseason game, Franklin Roosevelt was president, World War II hadn’t started, and most of the players on the field were born before television existed.

-Caleb Williams threw for more yards in the fourth quarter (184) than he did in the first three quarters combined (177).
+Caleb Williams threw for more yards in the fourth quarter (184) than he did in the first three quarters combined (177), according to NFL Research.
 His transformation from overwhelmed rookie to clutch performer happened in real time, with the nation watching.
 The game-winning touchdown, a 25-yard strike to DJ Moore with 1:43 remaining, was executed with the precision of a quarterback who had been in that situation hundreds of times, not one who had never before led a fourth-quarter comeback in a playoff game.
 Williams found Moore in single coverage against Jaire Alexander, one of the league’s best cornerbacks, and delivered a pass that only his receiver could catch.

 Caleb Williams celebrating after game-winning touchdown to DJ Moore